It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 If you’d like to have the best experience on WellingtonNZ.com, you can easily update your browser to get the most out of our website and many more for that matter.dismiss this message

 As a city nestled between harbour and hills, you’re never far from a stunning vista in Wellington.
-To help you pick, we’ve rounded up this ultimate list of Wellington’s scenic splendour:
+To help you pick, we’ve rounded up some of the locals favourite spots of Wellington’s scenic splendour.

 Set around a picturesque reservoir, Zealandia is home to some of New Zealand’s most rare and extraordinary wildlife.
 Take a boat trip across the historic dam or get your gradient up and head to the fenceline of Zealandia at the top of the Fuchsia Track for stunning views of the sanctuary and city below.